cellml/libcellml/docs/theory/theory_iongates.rst

 Chemical theory and entropy
 ---------------------------
-A good example of a model based on a first order equation is the one used by Hodgkin and Huxley :cite:`10` to describe the gating behaviour of an ion channel.
+A good example of a model based on a first order equation is the one used by Hodgkin and Huxley cite ``10`` to describe the gating behaviour of an ion channel.
 Before we describe the gating behaviour of an ion channel, however, we need to explain the concepts of the 'Nernst potential' and channel conductance.